sunappushotto/docs/spaces/before-creating-your-space.md

 # Before creating your space

-To create your space on Snapshot, you will need to have an LNS domain.
+To create your space on Sunappushotto, you will need to have an LNS domain.
 This page will take you through the steps to create an LNS domain.&#x20;

 {% hint style="danger" %}
 You need an LNS domain on Ethereum mainnet even if you want to use Ethereum testnet or any other networks (Binance Smart Chain, xDAI... etc).